What is Suncoast Youth Conservation Center?

 Can I rent your kayaks and/or use your launch?

-While ours is not a public kayak launch and we aren’t able to rent our gear, the waterways are open to the public.
-You can launch your kayak at Apollo Beach Nature Preserve and paddle through the mangrove trails.
-To paddle at SYCC, you must be with a scheduled field trip or event group through the Suncoast.
+While ours is not a public kayak launch and we aren't able to rent our gear, the waterways are open to the public.
+You can launch your kayak at Apollo Beach Nature Preserve or rent kayaks from Canoe Outpost - Little Manatee River to paddle through the mangrove trails.
+Use of SYCC kayaks and launch is restricted to scheduled education programs.

 No, please leave the shells in place.
 They are pretty, but if everyone takes one we won’t have any left for the grounds and trails!